OnlyWorlds/obsidian-plugin/README.md

 ## Getting Started

-Create a world and required structures with the Create World command (Ctrl + P)
+Use the Create World command (Ctrl + P).

+If necessary folders and/or files are missing, this command will automatically import and create them.

 Use Create Element to fill your world with elements of [various categories](https://onlyworlds.github.io/docs/framework/categories.html)